 Dr Neil Archibald

 Dr Neil Archibald is a consultant neurologist at The James Cook University Hospital in Middlesbrough who has progressed from being a delegate at the Academy to a member of the faculty.
 In his role as a teacher at the Academy Neil shares his experiences of setting up a service so that others can learn from the process he has been through.

 In this video Neil explains how the Academy has been extremely helpful to him, both for building up his confidence in managing Parkinson’s and for taking the next step to develop a Parkinson’s service.
 As part of that Neil has put together an integrated care pathway for Parkinson’s to enable all professionals who deal with PD patients to have access to the right information and to work together in a more joined-up way.

-Dr Iracema Leroi is a clinical senior lecturer and psychiatrist at the University of Manchester in the Institute of Brain, Behaviour and Mental Health.
-Iracema became involved with the Academy seven years ago as a delegate and is now a faculty member and faculty member.
+Prof Iracema Leroi is a clinical senior lecturer and psychiatrist at the University of Manchester in the Institute of Brain, Behaviour and Mental Health.
+Ira became involved with the Academy seven years ago as a delegate and is now a faculty member and faculty member.

 She explains that the Academy has been invaluable to her as psychiatrist to develop her interest in the mental health aspects of movement disorders such as Parkinson’s.
 Not only has the Academy helped Iracema to shape her career interests, both on the research and clinical side, but the peer support and network has also helped her to become recognised in the field of Parkinson’s.